sbdchd/blog/_posts/2024-09-04-from-poetry-to-uv.md

 uv add -r requirements.txt
 ```

-but this output some pretty gnarly looking dependencies in the `pyproject.toml`:
+But this output some pretty gnarly looking dependencies in the `pyproject.toml`:

 ```toml
 [project]